 A continuation of elementary accounting concepts and procedures with the introduction of manufacturing operations and time value of money and cost accounting principles.
 Job order costing, process costing, costvolume-profit, budgeting, and variances are introduced.
-Cash flows and financial statements analysis are also covered.

-Prerequisite: ACCT S201 (C-1.7 or better) and MATH S055 or higher, or instructor permission.
+Prerequisite: ACCT S201 (C- 1.7 or better) and MATH S055 or higher, or instructor permission.